icub-tech-iit/training-matlab-pendulum/README.md

 7. Let's **control** the pendulum.
 8. Perpetual motion doesn't exist actually, better off **dumping the pendulum**.

+With MATLAB you can design, simulate, and implement controllers for more complicated systems such as an [inverted pendulum](https://mathworks.com/videos/inverted-pendulum-control-with-simmechanics-and-quarc-106862.html).

 ### 🎓 Assignment
 Copy out `step_8.slx` into `step_9.slx`.
 Then, use `step_9.slx` to develop a controller that will let the pendulum rotate at a constant velocity.